EuanFitz/EuanFitz/README.md

 ## Hello, world! 👋
 # Road Trip
+This weekend me and my buddies drove to Vancouver.
+We're currently on the way home while I'm doing this.
 <!--
 **EuanFitz/EuanFitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.